 - How Emotions Overpower Analysis – Most consumers take pride in careful thinking before making decisions.
-They do their research on websites, compare products, consider competing businesses, and think about their choices.
+They do their research, compare products, consider competing businesses, and think about their choices.
 They have a budget in mind.
 But what really happens when they make the buying decision?
 Often, they let emotions take over and make the final decision, unconsciously.For example, let’s say an online shopper wants to buy a 48″ TV for $600.
 After comparing features, prices, shipping cost and brands, he thinks he’s found just the right one.
 A purchase decision is made.
 Then, the shopping cart page also shows him a bigger 60″ model at a higher price point, but with free two-day shipping and a free HDMI cable.
 The shopper is ready to buy the smaller, less-expensive model, but he is distracted by the larger size and the free offers.
 In many cases, the unconscious brain takes control and makes an emotion-driven choice.
-Neuromarketing can guide the customer to unconsciously switch to a more profitable model.

-The phenomenal success of the best-known websites is due in part to applied Neuromarketing research.
+The phenomenal success of the best-known online businesses is due in part to applied Neuromarketing research.
 Over the past decade, Neuromarketing has become a primary guiding force.
-Although consumer neuroscience strategies may not be noticed by the average consumer, their subtle impact on sales and conversions is remarkable.
-Many of the recent design changes on Amazon, Facebook and countless corporate websites are powered by brain research.
+Although unnoticeable by the average consumer, its subtle impact on sales and conversions is remarkable.
+Many of the recent design changes on Amazon, Facebook and countless corporate websites are powered by Neuroscience research.
 The effect on profitability can be dramatic.

 Smaller businesses, too, are recognizing the need for these techniques.
 Many are trying to implement Neuromarketing on a piecemeal basis.
-After only spotty results, though they’re turning to the few Neuromarketing firms that specialize in neuro web design, SEO and AdWords advertising for help.
+After only spotty results, though they’re turning to the few Neuromarketing firms for help.
 These scientific approaches work best when integrated throughout an overall marketing plan.